What Is the Average Payout for Nerve Damage After a Car Accident?

 Average Payout for Nerve Damage

 Determining an average car accident settlement amount for nerve damage cases can be challenging due to the unique factors involved.
 Generally, the severity of the injuries sustained will determine the amount of compensation that can be received in a car accident settlement.
 For mild to moderate nerve damage, settlements may range from a few thousand dollars to five figures.
-However, in more serious cases, settlements can exceed $100,000, and even reach into the millions, for extreme injuries that have resulted in life-altering effects.
-The amount of compensation that you receive will depend on the extent of your nerve damage and how it has impacted your life.
+However, in more serious cases, settlements can exceed $100,000 and may reach into the millions when the injury causes life-altering effects.
+A Chicago car accident lawyer can evaluate the extent of your nerve damage, the medical evidence, and how the injury has impacted your life.

 Factors That Influence a Car Accident Claim’s Value